QuChunhe/study/Database.md

 [p146]

   Even in cases with multiple partitions, if the operations involve only small inserts or updates, you’ll be fine with batching those operations to ensure consistency.

+[151]

+It’s a good idea to have a separate keyspace per application.